yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 [Infinitive is used to talk about the noun “toy”]

-# # RULE 91: When two different helping verbs are required in a sentence, we always use the
+# RULE 91: When two different helping verbs are required in a sentence, we always use the

 main verb in both the cases.

-## Examples
+Examples:-
 I have never and will never watch this movie.
 [Incorrect]